Louise Harnby | Crime Fiction and Thriller Editor

 There are numerous ways to promote a blog, and what works for you might not work for me.
 One thing’s for sure though – social media is the superhero when it comes to content delivery.

-Three huge platforms – LinkedIn, Twitter and Facebook – offer a superb suite of tools to help us get seen out there.
+Three huge platforms – LinkedIn, X and Facebook – offer a superb suite of tools to help us get seen out there.
+If your audience is hanging out somewhere else, use that channel.

 What clear is that it’s about more than just posting links and pretty pictures, now more than ever.
 Indeed, we have to work increasingly hard on these busy platforms with their ever-shifting algorithms.